 I have so many great and authentic Mexican recipes on my site, but these chicken milanese sandwiches, called “tortas” in Mexico, are definitely at the top of my list of favorites.
 I like to serve tortas with a side of tortilla chips and the best 5-minute homemade salsa.

-When we were first married my husband and I got to live in Puebla Mexico for a few months for an internship through the school.
+When we were first married my husband and I got to live in Puebla, Mexico for a few months for a college internship.
 We taught business workshops to people interested in starting a small business and learning how to make a business plan.
 It was one of the hardest, most rewarding experiences of my life.

 Here we are with one of the last (and smallest) classes we taught:

 While we lived there you better believe that one of my goals was to master some of my favorite “staple” Mexican dishes, including Authentic Mexican Rice, and homemade tamales.
 Tortas Mexicanas were a staple in Puebla, and quickly become our favorite sandwich!

 Torta de Milanesa is probably the most popular sandwich there, and it is FANTASTIC.
 Like 10 gold stars good.
 The ingredients are simple but combine them all together and it’s complete magic.
 It’s not just a good torta Mexicana, it’s seriously one of the best sandwiches on this planet.